AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/OrdinalScaledTypeType/README.md

 OrdinalScaledTypeType Class
 ===========================
-AutomationML 2.1 APIThis class is a wrapper for the CAEXElement 'OrdinalScaledType" which defined a value range for an attribute constraint.
+This class is a wrapper for the CAEXElement 'OrdinalScaledType" which defined a value range for an attribute constraint.

 Inheritance Hierarchy